Activist emerges as new leader of Moscow election protests

-MOSCOW (AP) — Lyubov Sobol struggles to put her hands on a desk for a photo.
-Every movement is difficult for the exhausted and frail 31-year-old political activist, who recently ended a monthlong hunger strike.
+MOSCOW (AP) — After a monthlong hunger strike, it’s a struggle for Lyubov Sobol to even raise her hands.
+Every gesture is difficult for the frail 31-year-old political activist.

 This summer’s wave of anti-government protests in Moscow propelled her to the forefront of Russia’s opposition movement.
 Her name rang out on the streets of the capital, packed with demonstrators angered by the refusal of election authorities to allow independent candidates, including Sobol, on the ballot for the Moscow Duma, or city council.